Amy sent in this question:

 And John asked a similar question:

-I am a wolf den leader and I have a scout who is being raised agnostic.
+I am a den leader and I have a scout who is being raised agnostic.
 What can I do to assist the scout in completing the “Duty to God” achievement?

 You might find the BSA Declaration of Religious Principle from the Charter and Bylaws helpful when discussing this with parents: